-These all-natural great smelling orange pomanders made with spices are easy to make and create a wonderful festive spirit.
+These natural, great-smelling orange pomanders are easy to make and create a wonderful festive spirit.

-If you are the kind of natural person like me that doesn’t like glitters, artificial decorations turn your attention to pomanders - great smelling, all-natural decoration that adds a festive vibe and Hygge to your home.
+If you are the kind of natural person like me that doesn’t like glitters or artificial decorations, turn your attention to pomanders – great smelling that adds a unique vibe to your home.

-Comes from French “pomme d’ambre” = apple of amber or “ball of ambergris” which mean a perforated bag filled with aromatic substances.
+The word “pomander” comes from the French “pomme d’ambre” = apple of amber or “ball of ambergris”, a perforated bag, decorative metal, or china filled with aromatic dried herbs.
 They were used to scent the room or cloth or guard against infections.
-Later on, they were replaced with an orange, apple or other fruits studded with a clove or other spices used for the same purposes.
+Later on, they were replaced with an orange, apples or other fruits studded with a clove or other aromatic substances used for the same purposes.

 Cinnamon sticks

 The medicinal properties of cinnamon were known by ancient Egyptians and valued more than gold.
-While many people know that cinnamon is loaded with powerful antioxidants and possesses anti-inflammatory properties, few know that smelling cinnamon can boost our memory.
-This study suggests that smelling cinnamon can improve the performance of several types of memory tasks and aid learning ability
+While many people know that it is loaded with powerful antioxidants and possesses anti-inflammatory properties, few know that smelling it can boost our memory.
+This study suggests that smelling it can improve the performance of several types of memory tasks and aid learning ability.

-I usually use clove when making hot gluh wine or gingerbread.
-This powerful spice was however used in the past for its antibacterial properties to kill off bacteria.
+I usually use clove when making hot mulled wine or gingerbread.
+It was, however, used in the past for its antibacterial properties to kill off bacteria.

 Star anise